Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

     * ``searchPlaceholder`` - text to display when search field is empty.
     * ``separateMeta`` - see `'meta_list' action and custom initial field filters`_.
     * ``showSelection`` - enable selection of single rows (one model instance of grid).
-    * ``ownerCtrl`` - used internally to embed client-side parts of grids into another classes, for example `ForeignKeyGridWidget`_ dialogs and `Foreign key filter`_.
-This option value should be another Javascript class instance, thus is meaningless in ``ko_grid()`` macro.
-It should be used via inherited client-side class instead.
+    * ``ownerCtrl`` - used internally to embed client-side parts of grids (datatables) into another classes, for example into `ForeignKeyGridWidget`_ dialogs and `Foreign key filter`_.
+The value of this option should be the instance of Javascript class, thus it is unused in server-side ``ko_grid()`` macro and should be provided in the inherited client-side class instead.

       * See `Customizing visual display of grid fields at client-side`_ for a simple example of grid inheritance.
       * See `App.GridDialog`_ code for the example of ``ownerCtrl`` usage.